A beginner’s guide to microdosing

 How often should you microdose?

-That depends on what you’re intentions are.
+That depends on what your intentions are.
 But typically twice a week and preferably outside work hours.
 While many who experiment with microdosing do so on their own, for those using psychedelics as therapy, experts recommend supervision by professionals and periodic breaks so as not to build up a tolerance and diminish the effectiveness of the drug.

 Are there any risks?